tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------
 #### How does AdNauseam detect Ads?
 Ads are detected via standard cosmetic, or 'hiding', filters found in whatever lists are currently enabled ([EasyList](https://easylist.to/) currently has the best rules for this, and thus the user is warned when it is disabled).
 Once a DOM element is detected by a cosmetic filter in one of uBlock's content-scripts, it is passed to AdNauseam's parser component where the ad's information (viewable by clicking an ad in the _vault_ to _inspect_ it) is extracted.
 This info includes timestamp, size, content-url, target-url, page-detected-on, etc. Text-only Ads, as often found on search engine, are a bit different as they are generally served inline along, with page content, rather than requested separately.
-In thesecases, several additional fields are parsed (title, description, tagline) and there is no content-url linking to an external resource.
+In these cases, several additional fields are parsed (title, description, tagline) and there is no content-url linking to an external resource.
 To enable text-ad extraction, AdNauseam includes a custom set of CSS selectors (in textads.js) for common providers (Google, Ask, Bing, etc), which link to specific hand-written parsing routines.
 These run only on those domains for which such filters have been written.

 -----------
 #### What is the relationship between blocking and hiding rules in uBlock and ADN?